-\$15 per credit hour\$25 pr credit hour\$35 per credit hour
+In District \$15 per credit hour

+Out of District \$25 pr credit hour

+Non Resident \$35 per credit hour

 Tuition and Fees for Auditing Courses

 Tuition and fees for auditing a course are the same as those paid by students registering for credit.
 The deadline for auditing a class is the census date for the course.
 Students must complete audit forms in the Office of Admissions and Records to audit a course.
 If paperwork is not submitted by census date, the student will receive a grade in the course, and the course and grade will appear on the student's transcript.